Warrnambool | A City for Living

 Introduction

-With the housing crisis adversely affecting the Warrnambool the community, coupled with the limited capacity of local organisations and businesses to attract essential personnel, Warrnambool City Council called for expressions of interest from community housing agencies to activate and deliver a key worker accommodation and affordable housing project.
+With the housing crisis adversely affecting the Warrnambool the community, coupled with the limited capacity of local organisations and businesses to attract essential personnel, Warrnambool City Council is developing a key worker accommodation and affordable housing project along Harrington Road.

 Background